top of page

 Why York and North Yorkshire?

-As well as scientific expertise, York and North Yorkshire is well placed to lead the way in bio innovation, hosting national headquarters of many of the UK's largest food and drinks processing businesses, which are key to the production of valuable organic waste-feedstocks.
+As well as scientific expertise, York and North Yorkshire is well placed to lead the way in bio innovation, hosting national headquarters of many of the UK's largest food and drinks processing businesses and leading companies embedded within the bioeconomy.

 Barley Fields